kokmingchoy/TISC21/Level_4/README.md

 The previous **curl** command which I used to post content was able to _upload_ content to the database, which can then be displayed back to me via the URL `http://s0pq6slfaunwbtmysg62yzmoddaw7ppj.ctf.sg:18926/data/xxxxxxxxxxxxxxxxx.html` (where `xxxxxxxxxxxxxxxxx` was in the response from the POST operation).

-This may be an opportunity for some Cross Site Scripting exploitation.
+This may be an opportunity for some Cross Site Scripting exploitation. <br>

+On this `/data.php` screen, it mentioned that uploaded records were "Last viewed by admin".
+This suggested that there was some mechanism at play here to simulate that a user with admin rights was opening up the records under `../data/..`.
+A properly crafted record may be able to exploit the XSS vulnerability to return some useful information to me.

 ---